-Town Center Community Mixed Use Office Mixed Use Technology/Flex General Building Placement A build-to line should be established from the edge of the curb or right-of-way.
+Town Center Community Mixed Use Office Mixed Use Technology/Flex Building Placement established from the edge of the curb or right-of-way.
 Three distinct zones should be developed along the streetscape areas - Landscape Planting Area/Amenity Zone (minimum 8'), Sidewalk Through Zone (6'-8') and the Building Zone (ranges from zero to 6', depending on activity spaces along the street).
-Building placement guidelines should be based on overall Transect), and recommendations as mentioned within Guidelines section b: "Active Ground Floors and Street Wall Conditions."
-A build-to line should be established from the edge of the curb or right-of-way.
-Three distinct zones should be developed along the streetscape areas - Landscape Planting Area/Amenity Zone (minimum 8'), Sidewalk Through Zone (6'-8') and the Building Zone (ranges from zero to 6', depending on activity spaces along the street).
-Building placement guidelines should be based on overall Transect), and recommendations as mentioned within Guidelines section b: "Active Ground Floors and Street Wall Conditions."
-At major street intersections and in areas with higher levels of activity, it is recommended that at least 50% of each building's frontage should occupy the street frontage along designated build-to lines.
+Building placement developed along the streetscape areas - Landscape Planting Area/Amenity Zone (minimum 8'), Sidewalk Through Zone (6'-8') and the Building Zone (ranges from zero to 6', depending on activity intersections and in areas with higher levels of activity, it is recommended that at least 50% of each building's frontage should occupy the street frontage along designated build-to lines.
 The main entrances of buildings should be located along primary streets or facing key intersections.
 As these uses are primarily located in suburban areas, appropriate green buffers are recommended along roadways.
 The placement of a building in relationship to streets should be consistent with that of adjacent existing buildings, in order to establish a cohesive street wall and visual character along the street.
-When existing buildings are set back further from the street, new build-to line closer to the street, specifically at major intersections or in areas with higher levels of activity.
-At major street intersections and in areas with higher levels of activity, it is recommended that at least 50% of each building's frontage should occupy the street frontage along designated build-to lines.
-The main entrances of buildings should be located along primary streets or facing key intersections.
-As these uses are primarily located in suburban areas, appropriate green buffers are recommended along roadways.
+When existing buildings are set back further from the street, new buildings may establish a precedent for a new build-to line closer to the street, specifically at major intersections or in areas with higher levels of activity. buffers are recommended along roadways.
 The placement of a building in relationship to streets should be consistent with that of adjacent existing buildings, in order to establish a cohesive street wall and visual character along the street.
-When existing buildings are set back further from the street, new build-to line closer to the street, specifically at major intersections or in areas with higher levels of activity.
+When existing buildings are set back further from the street, new buildings may establish a precedent for a new build-to line closer to the street, specifically at major intersections or in areas with higher levels of activity.
 Street Type Urban Street sections Urban Street sections Urban Street sections Urban Street sections